DGLE-HQ/DGLE/ReadMe.md

 Compiled and ready to use latest cross platform SDK always could be found [here](https://github.com/megaDRONe86/DGLE/downloads).

 See [ChangeLog](DGLE/blob/master/ChangeLog.txt) for full list of changes.

-## What means abbreviation "DGLE"?

-This abbreviation is some kind of legacy and it is a long story...
-Now officially this means: "Dynamite Groovy Lightweight Engine" that is more correct, concerning to the spirit of the project.

 ## Credits